Adam Brown (actor): Life and stage career

 He studied at the John O'Gaunt Community Technology College in his birthplace, Hungerford, Berkshire.
 Following his time at John O'Gaunt, he trained in Performing Arts at Middlesex University, London, where he met Clare Plested and helped co-found the British comedy theatre troupe Plested and Brown.
 He wrote and performed in all seven of their shows: Carol Smillie Trashed my Room, The Reconditioned Wife Show, Flamingo Flamingo Flamingo, Hot Pursuit, Minor Spectacular, Health & Stacey and The Perfect Wife Roadshow.
 A regular at the Edinburgh Festival he toured with his company across the UK as well as performances in Armenia, South Korea and New Zealand.
 With the rest of the Plested and Brown team (Amanda Wilsher and Clare Plested) he has worked with David Sant (Peepolykus), Phelim McDermott (Improbable), Cal McCrystal (The Mighty Boosh) and Toby Wilsher (ex-Trestle).

 Film and television career

 Brown plays the dwarf Ori in the film series based on J. R. R. Tolkien's The Hobbit.
 The films marked his first film appearance.
 Commenting on Brown's casting, director Peter Jackson was quoted as saying, "Adam is a wonderfully expressive actor and has a unique screen presence.
 I look forward to seeing him bring Ori to life."

 Personal life

 Brown is openly gay and lives in Brighton.
+Brown married his long-term partner, stage and screen actor Charles Brunton, in 2024.